 Choosing the Best Secure Platform for Moving to Industry 4.0

-Manufacturers can also avoid these kinds of problems by choosing a secure development platform for moving to Industry 4.0.
-Alpha TransForm (for non-developers) and Alpha Anywhere (for developers) are well-suited for that.
+Manufacturers can also avoid these kinds of problems by choosing secure quality management software for moving to Industry 4.0.
+The Alpha TransForm no code app builder (for non-developers) and Alpha Anywhere (for developers) are well-suited for that.
 Alpha TransForm and Alpha Anywhere can work independently or together as a single platform and are ideally suited for digital transformation.
 Alpha TransForm helps business users craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
 Alpha Anywhere has the unique ability to rapidly create mobile-optimized forms and field apps that can easily access and integrate with any database or web service and can exploit built-in role-based security or robust offline functionality.
-Learn more about Alpha TransForm and try it free for 30 days
+Looking to improve your quality control and quality assurance data and analysis?
+Try the Alpha Software Quality Management Solution free for 30 days.